• Cake

 Use a little bit of the bold colors to tint the remaining three bowls and create pastel versions.
 These colors will be used as the shell behind the paint splatters and brushstrokes (we’ll get to those next!).

-If at any point your Candy Melts seem too thick, try adding some EZ Thin Dipping Aid or heat in the microwave for an additional few seconds.
+If at any point your Candy Melts seem too thick, try adding some vegetable shortening or heat in the microwave for an additional few seconds.

 Step 2: Paint the Easter Egg Mold

-Using the paint brush set, splatter paint and brushstroke the cavities of the Egg Shaped Silicone Mold with the bold Candy Melt colors until you love the look.
+Using the paint brush set, splatter paint and brushstroke the cavities of the Easter egg mold with the bold Candy Melt colors until you love the look.

 painted easter eggs tutorial with candy melts